 Second World War

-Māori gained much greater respect from Pākehā during the Second World War, when the Māori Battalion proved one of the most courageous and effective units in the Allied forces.
+Māori gained much greater respect from Pākehā during the Second World War, when the Māori Battalion proved to be one of the most courageous and effective Allied infantry units.
 Individuals such as Te Moananui-a-Kiwa Ngārimu VC and Colonel Pita Awatere were regarded as heroes by all New Zealanders, and race relations improved significantly.
 After the war, Māori veterans successfully challenged official discrimination in the provision of welfare benefits, rehabilitation and housing.

 In subsequent foreign wars and peace-keeping missions, Māori troops have continued to distinguish themselves at all levels of command, from Corporal Willie Apiata, who won a VC in Afghanistan in 2004, to Lieutenant-General Jerry Mateparae, who was Chief of the Defence Force and then governor-general.